JuniorJairo/dwm/README.md

 Requirements
 ------------
 In order to build dwm you need the Xlib header files.
-The default terminal in the "config.h" file is Alacritty, If you use another terminal you'll have to change it.
+The default terminal in the "config.h" file is Alacritty, If you want to use a different terminal you'll have to change it.

 Installation